 State of California Workforce Planning Model

-to strategically determine the department’s areas of highest succession risk within key positions.
+to strategically determine the organization's areas of highest succession risk within key positions.

 Using the findings from Phases 1 – 3 of the

-State of California Workforce Planning Model, determine which of your department’s critical leadership functions need to be addressed through succession management strategies.
+State of California Workforce Planning Model, determine which of your organization's mission critical functions need to be addressed through succession management strategies.

-A written document identifying the prioritized high risk key positions
+A written document identifying the prioritized key positions

-to be addressed through succession management at your department.
+to be addressed through succession management at your organization.